Campaign of the Month: August 2014

 This lady’s beauty defies description, a platonic ideal of royalty and perfection of line and form.
 Her chestnut hair is long, wavy and carefully styled, and her eyes an intelligent, cool blue.
 She wears the latest fashions of the Byzantine Court.

 Note: Although Anna was Embraced at the age of 70, she has had her colleague, Symeon of the Obertus Tzimisce, use his flesh-crafting arts to not only restore the beauty of her youth but also to enhance it beyond anything a mortal could hope for.
-Before the Great Sack of 1204, she was counted as one of the beautiful Cainites in the city.
+Before the Great Sack of 1204, she was counted as one of the most beautiful Cainites in the city.
 Toreador are often dumbstruck in her presence.

 The life and deeds of Princess Anna Comnena are well known.
 She was the daughter of the legendary Emperor Alexius Comnenus, instigator of the reforms that led to the last great renaissance of Byzantine military, bureaucratic and financial expansion at the turn of the 12th century.
 It was Alexius’ appeal for aid to Pope Urban II against the invading Turks that sparked the First Crusade, and led to enormous swathes of territory being regained for the empire.